 Academic performance appraisal must be integrated into its strategic priority to develop academics' competencies.
 However, the university has not done so yet.
 (P8)

-The disconnection between performance evaluation, compensation, and promotion was perceived as a potential constraint to motivating and retaining academic staff, specially contracted employees, since they complained that a lack of motivation and retention policies drove away their interest in pursuing career life with the university.
+The disconnection between performance evaluation, compensation, and promotion was perceived as a potential constraint to motivating and retaining academic staff, especially contracted employees, since they complained that a lack of motivation and retention policies drove away their interest in pursuing career life with the university.
 One of them echoed:

 I want to leave my job at the university to start (my) own business.
 (T12)

-.
+The findings show that University B has followed the government procedures and used its internal regulations to manage academic staff.
+However, the management of academic civil servants appears to be centralised through recruitment, payment, and promotion.
+In addition, the internal management system remains inconsistent due to tacit guidelines and negligence from the university actors.
+In this context, the management of academic staff in University B embraces limited alignment features to foster academic career development.

 A cross-case analysis of management practices and the alignment processes

-:
+A cross-case analysis shows some contradictions in the management of academic staff in both universities.
+Generally, academic leaders from both universities agreed that state-centralised and university-self-regulated systems were commonly used to manage academic staff.
+However, institutional capacities and leadership have contradicted academic career management practices between the two universities.
+A senior leader from University A described:

 It is hard to keep competent teaching staff because the salaries and benefits are not attractive enough.
 Some have moved to find better-paid jobs in Phnom Penh.
 (P1)